-If you've already done some serious soul searching and decide that it's worth it to pursue a romantic relationship with a friend, Darcy points out that communication will be the key to the potentially awkward transitional period.
+It's not impossible to transition from just friends to dating; however, Sterling recommends you do your due diligence before professing any feelings and risking the special friendship you already have.
+"It's important to realize that the minute you put your feelings out there, you cross the Rubicon," she says.
+If you've already done some serious soul-searching and decide it's worth it to pursue a romantic relationship with a friend, Dr. Sterling points out that communication will be the key to overcoming the potentially awkward transition period.

-Curious to learn exactly how Darcy would approach getting out of the friend zone?
-Ahead, she explains how to know the relationship is worth chasing after and how to move on once you've put your feelings out there—for better or for worse.
+Curious to learn exactly how Dr. Sterling would approach getting out of the friend zone?
+Ahead, she explains how you'll know the relationship is worth chasing and how to move on once you've put your feelings out there—for better or worse.

 Ask Yourself the Real Questions

-Darcy's first piece of advice for making a friendship something more is to think long and hard about the decision (something you've likely already spent a good amount of time doing).
-To help you make your daydreams a bit more productive, she poses a few enlightening questions to ask yourself in order to figure out if the risk is worth the reward (or potential heartbreak).
+Think long and hard about the decision to put yourself out there (something you've likely already spent a good amount of time doing).
+To help make your daydreams a bit more productive, Dr. Darcy poses a few enlightening questions to determine if the risk is worth the reward (or potential heartbreak).

-First, there are the basic, logistical questions to consider.
-Are you both single and of the same sexual orientation?
-Are you both looking for the same kind of relationship status?
-According to Darcy, if the answer to either of these questions is no, she doesn't think it's worth the risk.
+First, there are the basic, logistical questions to consider: Are you both single?
+Are you both looking for the same kind of relationship?
+According to Dr. Sterling, if the answer to either of these questions is "no," it's probably not worth the risk.
 "Relationships are hard enough to maintain when people are compatible," she points out.
-And you're likely going to ruin what friendship you already have by attempting to change the game under these circumstances.
+You're likely going to harm the friendship you already have by attempting to change the game under these circumstances.

 Relationships are hard enough to maintain when people are compatible.

-If you are both single, of the same sexual orientation, and looking for the same kind of relationship (serious, open, or otherwise), Darcy suggests asking yourself a few deeper questions.
+Dr. Sterling suggests asking yourself a few deeper questions if you are both single, of a complementary sexual orientation, and looking for the same kind of relationship (serious, open, or otherwise).
 Think to yourself: How likely are they to have feelings for me?
-What's the cost of keeping your feelings to yourself?
-Can you truly continue being friends if they don't feel the same way?
+What's the cost of keeping my feelings to myself?
+Can we truly continue being friends if they don't feel the same way?